Async Rust, Part Two: Tasks

 way to share objects that don't have a fixed scope (so you can't use a

-shared reference) but also aren't global (so you can't use a static
+shared reference) but also aren't global (so you can't use a static). and a Mutex:If we had used thread_local! instead of static to implement

 enum JoinState<T> {